 Must drink is the award-winning Il Poeta created by Joy Napolitano, the man himself.

 Single-Spirit Focused: IL MARCHESE

 Located right near Piazza del Popolo, Il Marchese is the first Amaro bar in Italy – and Europe.
 Opened early in 2019, the space is beautiful and elegant with cocktails to match.

-While you can also find other liquors behind the bar and on the menu, Il Marchese is really a single-spirit focused bar with over 600 different Amaro labels to choose from and an extensive list of drinks featuring that ingredient as the main protagonist, it is also one of Rome’s be cocktail bars.
+While Il Marchese was born as a single-spirit focused bar with over 600 different Amaro labels to choose from and an extensive list of drinks featuring that ingredient as the main protagonist, it is also one of Rome’s be cocktail bars.
 With Desire Verdecchia behind these unique cocktail creations, formerly of Salotto 42 and Caffè Propaganda, you’ll find an amazing selection of classic and experimental cocktails.
 And for the amaro aficionados, there is also a list of 30 amaros that change monthly.
 So plenty of reasons to expand your palate – Amaro connoisseur or not.

 The staff, managed by partners/owners Davide Solari and Lorenzo Renzi, is professional, polite and extremely well-versed in Amaro.
 Their signature cocktail prepared by top barman Dario D’Agostini is the Olimpia – a delicate balance of sweet and bitter with: Amaro Juith, Lychee, Rosemary, Lemon juice and Champagne.